 To qualify for livestreaming on TikTok, users must meet the following requirements:

-- Age requirement: You must be at least 16 years old to go live.
+- Age: You must be at least 16 years old to go live.
 Only users 18+ can receive virtual gifts.

-- Follower count: Your account needs at least 1,000 followers to be eligible for live streaming.
+- Follower: Your account needs at least 1,000 followers to be eligible for live streaming.
 However, if you don’t have enough followers, you can still participate in livestreaming with 3 ways to go live on TikTok without 1000 followers.

 - TikTok recommends that an account be active for at least 30 days before going live.